funkia/hareactive/README.md

 the current position of the mouse or the value of an input field is a behavior.

+Conceptually a behavior can be thought of as a function from a point in time to a value.
-The difference between a stream and a behavior is that a behavior has a value at all points in time where a stream is a series of events that happens at specific moments in time.
+A behavior always has a value at any given time.
+This is the difference between a stream and a behavior.
+A behavior has a value at all points in time where a stream is a series of events that happens at specific moments in time.

 ### Future, stream or behavior?

-At first the difference between the three things may be tricky to understand.
-Especially if you're used to other libraries where all the three are represented as a single structure called "stream" or "observable".
+At first, the difference between the three things may be tricky to understand.
+Especially if you're used to other libraries where all three are represented as a single structure (maybe called "stream" or "observable").
 The key is to understand that the three types represent things that are fundamentally different.
 And that expressing different things with different structures is beneficial.

 You could forget about future and use a stream where you'd otherwise